antoinezanardi/werewolves-assistant-api/README.md

 - **NPM**: `v6.14.9`
 - **MongoDB shell version**: `v4.4.2`

+The MongoDB database is protected under username and password authentication.

 #### 🚀🧑‍🚀 Fan of Postman ?
 Try out the [**official public collection**](https://www.getpostman.com/collections/d24ac6443fe18e0fe389) for your tests !

 ## <a name="roles-available">🃏 Roles available</a>